gammapy/gammapy/docs/spectrum/plotting_fermi_spectra.rst

 .. currentmodule:: gammapy.spectrum

-In the following we will show how to plot spectra for Fermi 2FHL and 3FGL sources, by using the `~gammapy.spectrum.models.SpectralModel`, `~gammapy.spectrum.SpectrumButterfly` and `~gammapy.spectrum.DifferentialFluxPoints` classes.
+In the following we will show how to plot spectra for Fermi 2FHL and 3FGL sources, by using the `~gammapy.spectrum.models.SpectralModel` and `~gammapy.spectrum.DifferentialFluxPoints` classes.